Minister of Health and Care Services

 Ministry of Health and Care Services.
-Since 14 October 2021 the position has been held by Ingvild Kjerkol of the Labour Party.
+Since 19 April 2024 the position has been held by Jan Christian Vestre of the Labour Party.
 The ministry is responsible for healthcare and care services, with the state's healthcare activities being carried out by four regional health authorities.
 Major institutions subordinate to the ministry include the Directorate for Health, the Board of Health Supervision, the Institute of Public Health, the Medicines Agency, the Radiation Protection Authority, the Labour and Welfare Service and the Food Safety Authority.

 The position was created in 1992 and originally held the healthcare portfolio of the Ministry of Social Affairs.
 The remainder of the ministry's portfolio was taken care of by the Minister of Social Affairs.
 From 2002 the position has been chief of its own ministry.
 The position has been held by eleven people from three parties.
 Bent Høie has held the position the longest, for a total of eight years.